hello-js/config/README.md

 *NOTE:* `*.local.js` should be added to `.gitignore` -- it should only be used for developer-specific settings

-Once you have initialized the config objec, you can access

 ### Recommended directory structure

 The recommended directory structure is